tomwolfe/metamorphic-core/README.md

 **Current Phase 1 Capabilities**

+**Note:**  The Phase 1 MVP provides a *basic* level of ethical analysis and placeholder test generation.
+Functionality beyond Flake8 code quality checks and basic ethical rule enforcement is currently under development and will be implemented in subsequent phases.

 ### Key Milestones Achieved:
 - Operational `/genesis/analyze-ethical` API endpoint with:
-  – Basic code quality assessment (API v1.1)
+  – Basic code quality assessment (API v1.1) via Flake8
-  – Gamma-level ethical analysis backbone
+  – Initial rule-based ethical analysis backbone (very basic rule enforcement directly in code; JSON policy configuration is under active development)
-  – Placeholder test-generation proof-of-concept
+  – Placeholder test-generation proof-of-concept (TestGenAgent generates placeholder test *code*, but tests are not executed by the API in MVP)

 ### Technical Foundations Live:
 - **LLM Orchestration Layer** (Gemini/Hugging Face)
 - **Security Scanning Integration** (OWASP ZAP 2.12+)
-- **Knowledge Graph** (Central repository of >500 ethical code patterns)
+- **Knowledge Graph** (Central repository of ethical code patterns - *initial phase, content being expanded*)

-- **Ethical Validation Framework**: Mechanisms for ethical assessment are in place, leveraging a rule-based engine and quantum-inspired state analysis for ethical insights.
-Policy configuration via JSON is under development.
+- **Ethical Validation Framework**: Mechanisms for ethical assessment are in place, leveraging a *very basic* rule-based engine (currently rules are implemented directly in code, not yet JSON configurable) and quantum-inspired state analysis for ethical insights.
+Policy configuration via JSON is under development and a key focus for MVP completion.
-- **Code Analysis Agents**: Code review capabilities are implemented using static analysis tools like Flake8 and Bandit, providing detailed code quality and security vulnerability assessments.
-Basic pytest placeholder test generation is implemented but not yet fully integrated into the API workflow.
+- **Code Analysis Agents**: Code review capabilities are implemented using static analysis tools like Flake8, providing detailed code quality assessments accessible via API.
+Bandit security scanning integration within the `CodeReviewAgent` is implemented in code but currently commented out for the Phase 1 MVP to streamline development and focus on core MVP features (Flake8 integration).
+Basic pytest placeholder test generation is implemented but not yet fully integrated into the API workflow beyond returning placeholder test *code* as a string in the API response.  *Note: Bandit integration is commented out within the `CodeReviewAgent` code.*
 - **Managing Long AI Contexts**: Initial mechanisms for managing long AI contexts through smart LLM selection, context chunking, and summarization are implemented.
 - **LLM Orchestration Layer**: Robust infrastructure for managing interactions with multiple LLMs, currently supporting Google Gemini and Hugging Face models.
 The system intelligently routes tasks, manages context, and optimizes costs.
 Phase 1.4 development is ongoing, with focus on enhanced context management and ethical policy engine integration.
 - **Knowledge Graph**: A dynamic knowledge graph is operational, serving as a central repository for ethical principles, code analysis findings, security vulnerabilities, and system knowledge, enabling informed decision-making and continuous learning.
+The Knowledge Graph is in its early stages and content related to ethical principles and code patterns is actively being expanded.
 - **CI/CD Integration**: Automated CI workflows using GitHub Actions are established, ensuring code quality, running tests (including generated tests), performing security scans, and building Docker images upon code changes.
 - **Security Scanning**: Integration with OWASP ZAP for dynamic application security testing (DAST) is functional, enabling baseline scans to detect web application vulnerabilities, particularly for APIs.
 The system actively scans API endpoints and reports high-risk issues.
-Baseline security scanning with Bandit is also integrated.
+Baseline security scanning with Bandit is integrated in code but currently commented out for MVP, specifically the Bandit integration within `CodeReviewAgent` is not active in the MVP build.
 - **Formal Verification**: Initial integration of formal verification using Coq is in place, with compiled proofs included in the CI pipeline, starting with core modules like boundary detection.

 ## Key Highlights of Current Capabilities <a name="key-highlights-of-current-capabilities"></a>

-- **Advanced Code Analysis**: Static analysis with Flake8 and Bandit, providing detailed code quality and security insights accessible via API.
-We aim to align with the latest stable versions of Flake8 and Bandit rules for up-to-date analysis.
+- **Advanced Code Analysis**: Static analysis with Flake8, providing detailed code quality insights accessible via API.
+We aim to align with the latest stable versions of Flake8 rules for up-to-date analysis.
+Bandit integration is present in the codebase but commented out within `CodeReviewAgent` for the MVP.
 - **OWASP ZAP Integration**: Automated security scanning for web applications and APIs, with vulnerability reporting and scan history caching.
-- **Ethical Code Assessment**: Rule-based ethical assessment engine with quantum-inspired analysis<a href="#footnote-quantum-inspired"><sup>1</sup></a> providing ethical insights on code.
-Policy configuration via JSON is under development.
+- **Ethical Code Assessment**: *Basic* rule-based ethical assessment engine (rules directly in code, not yet JSON configurable) with quantum-inspired analysis<a href="#footnote-quantum-inspired"><sup>1</sup></a> providing *initial* ethical insights on code.
+Policy configuration via JSON is under development and a key next step.  **Note:** The configurable Ethical Policy Engine is a key development task for the MVP.
+The current ethical assessment is rule-based but represents a *very early stage* of ethical analysis capabilities.
-- **LLM Powered Features**:  Leveraging Gemini and Hugging Face models for code analysis, test generation (placeholder tests), and problem-solving.
+- **LLM Powered Features**:  Leveraging Gemini and Hugging Face models for code analysis, *placeholder* test *code* generation (tests are not executed), and problem-solving.
 - **CI/CD Pipeline**: Automated testing, security scanning, and build processes via GitHub Actions, including Coq proof compilation.
 - **Knowledge Graph Backbone**: Centralized storage and retrieval of system knowledge, analysis data, and ethical guidelines.
+Knowledge Graph is in early stage and actively being populated.

-**Note**: While the system is not yet capable of fully autonomous software generation, it currently functions as an advanced AI-powered code analysis and ethical assessment framework with basic security scanning capabilities.
+**Note**: While the system is not yet capable of fully autonomous software generation, it currently functions as an advanced AI-powered code quality analysis and *very basic* ethical assessment framework with basic security scanning capabilities.
+Bandit integration for security scanning within `CodeReviewAgent` is commented out for the MVP phase.
+The ethical assessment in the MVP is rule-based and provides a foundational level of ethical insight, with more advanced capabilities planned for future phases.

 ## Roadmap Update - Phase 1 MVP <a name="roadmap-update---phase-1-mvp"></a> 🚧